githwxi/XATSHOME/contrib/githwxi/pground/proj001@250424/misc001/README.md

 essentially a linear thunk (that is, a linear nullary function), which can be safely freed by the programmer.

-Let us give some further explanation on `fix`.
+Let us give further explanation on `fix`.
 The following code implements a function for computing the cube of its integer argument:

 ```